flowmo-ai/open_ai_client/docs/ChatApi.md

 begin
   #Creates a model response for the given chat conversation.
+Learn more in the [text generation](/docs/guides/text-generation), [vision](/docs/guides/vision), and [audio](/docs/guides/audio) guides.
+Parameter support can differ depending on the model used to generate the response, particularly for newer reasoning models.
+Parameters that are only supported for reasoning models are noted below.
+For the current state of  unsupported parameters in reasoning models,  [refer to the reasoning guide](/docs/guides/reasoning).
   result = api_instance.create_chat_completion(body)
   p result
 rescue OpenAIClient::ApiError => e